 Experience and Qualifications

-I have a postgraduate Diploma in Gestalt Therapy and a further Diploma in Gestalt Psychotherapy.
-I am also a qualified Level 1 Internal Family Systems Therapist.
-I am a Registered Member of the British Association for Counselling and Psychotherapy.
+I am a qualified Internal Family Systems Therapist.
+I also have a postgraduate Diploma in Gestalt Therapy and a further Diploma in Gestalt Psychotherapy.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 This means that I work in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
 I receive regular professional supervision and I am dedicated to ongoing professional development.

 I have worked in a wide range of settings across the private, public and voluntary sectors including a charity for Disabled People in Torquay, the NHS in Exeter and as a counsellor in a G.P. surgery.
 I have experience with a diverse range of clients amongst the general public including the elderly, people with disabilities (physical and learning difficulties), carers, and people of ethnic minorities.
 I started my private practice in 2011.